 - Personal copies placed on print and media reserve will be returned to faculty and instructors at the end of a semester if they are not being used in a class the following semester.

-- Loan periods for print and media reserve are two hours, four hours, one day, three days, one week, and two weeks as determined by course instructors.
+- Loan periods for print and media reserve are two hours, four hours, and one day as determined by course instructors.

 - Students may check out up to two reserve items at one time.

-- To place print or media on reserve, please submit a completed request form at the FLITE Checkout Desk.
+- To place print or media on reserve, please submit an Online Request form below or submit a completed request form at the FLITE Checkout Desk.

 - FLITE will place digital texts or images, sound files, or other online materials in a password-protected site made available for students enrolled in a course for a single semester.